panxy/Civilizational-Leap-Dual-Percolation-Control-Theory/README.md

 The theory is operationalized through seven governing equations that link micro-level agent transmissions to macro-level network phase transitions.

 # Quick Start
-For Analysts & Policymakers: One-Minute Diagnostic
+Rapidly calculate the transition potential for contemporary cities or organizations, with built-in Bayesian-calibrated parameters for the digital era.: One-Minute Diagnostic
 A simplified tool allows you to get a diagnostic by inputting 15 proxy variables.

 Clone the repository: